The African Influence on America's Music

 Thanks for visiting us and be sure to come back again later to see our next issue or just to read some or all of our over 130 articles about America's music.
 See our resources page for a complete bibliography of our own library resources used to research this and other articles in our series.

-If you would like to submit an article about America's music for us to publish, go to our submissions page for information about writing articles for us.
-We also welcome suggestions for subjects for future articles.
+If you would like to submit an article about America's music for publish on the website, contact the email on the main page.
+I also welcome suggestions for subjects for future articles.

-A great deal of work and effort has gone into these pages.
-The concept, design, images, written text and performance (MIDI and other recordings) of these works, the web pages, custom images and original content are Copyright © 1997-2024 by Richard A. Reublin or Richard G. Beil.
+© 1997-2025 by Parlor Songs (former owners Richard A. Reublin or Richard G. Beil).
 Before using any of these images, text or performances (MIDI or other recordings), please read our usage policy for standard permissions and those requiring special attention.
 Thanks.

-We respect your privacy and do not collect or divulge personal information see our privacy policy for more information
+I respect your privacy and do not collect or divulge personal information.

 Return to Top of Page